AbhinaySarikonda/SmartShop-Ecommerce-Django/README.md

 └── db.sqlite3

 ## 📌 Status
-In Progress (to be completed by May 2025)
+In Progress (to be completed by 2025)